semaphoreui/semaphore-docs/administration-guide/openid.md

 ---

 Expression `"username_claim": "|"` generate random `username` for each user which logged in by the provider.
+It is useful to prevent username conflicts if you have several OIDC providers.

 ## Sign in screen